Lil' Buck Sinegal: Career

-Senegal joined Clifton Chenier's band in 1969, and toured regularly with him in Europe and elsewhere over the next decade.
-Later, in the 1980s and 1990s, Senegal also toured internationally with Buckwheat Zydeco and Rockin' Dopsie.
+Sinegal joined Clifton Chenier's band in 1969, and toured regularly with him in Europe and elsewhere over the next decade.
+Later, in the 1980s and 1990s, Sinegal also toured internationally with Buckwheat Zydeco and Rockin' Dopsie.

-Senegal founded the Cowboy Stew Blues Revue with C. C. Adcock.
-In 1999, Senegal released the album The Buck Starts Here, featuring songs predominantly written and produced by Allen Toussaint.
+Sinegal founded the Cowboy Stew Blues Revue with C. C. Adcock.
+In 1999, Sinegal released the album The Buck Starts Here, featuring songs predominantly written and produced by Allen Toussaint.
 Critic Richie Unterberger described the record as "a fairly straight blues album with faint or nonexistent traces of zydeco", Sinegal commented: "I am probably more known as a zydeco guitarist... [but] I've always been a bluesman...Zydeco is the blues.
 It's basically blues played with accordion.
 Clifton Chenier's music was blues throughout."

-Senegal appeared in the 2015 documentary film I Am the Blues.
+Sinegal appeared in the 2015 documentary film I Am the Blues.

 Death

-Senegal died at 75 in 2019 and was funeralized at Immaculate Heart of Mary Church in Lafayette.
+Sinegal died at 75 in 2019 and his funeral was at the Immaculate Heart of Mary Church in Lafayette.

 Awards

 Sinegal was inducted into the Louisiana Blues Hall of Fame in 1999.

-Lil Buck Senegal was Inducted into The Louisiana Music Hall of Fame on his Birthday January 14, 2013 at the Blue Moon Cafe, Lafayette, LA. in concert.
+He was inducted into the Louisiana Music Hall of Fame on his birthday, on January 14, 2013, at the Blue Moon Cafe, Lafayette.